cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/running_jobs/basics.rst

    $ srun -c 8 --mem 512G -- my-command --threads 8

-As described in the :ref:`page_overview`, each node has 128 CPUs available and 2 TB of RAM, of which 1993 GB can be reserved by Slurm.
+As described in the :ref:`p_overview`, each node has 128 CPUs available and 2 TB of RAM, of which 1993 GB can be reserved by Slurm.

 The GPU node has 4 TB of RAM available, of which 3920 GB can be reserved by Slurm, and may be used for jobs that have very high memory